Brenda Russell: 1980s to 1990s

 In 1983, she released her third album, Two Eyes, on Warner Bros.
 Records.
-The album got to number 16 on the Blues & Soul Top British Soul Albums chart in the UK.

-Russell eventually relocated to Sweden where she began writing songs for her next album.
+Russell relocated to Sweden for a brief time and began writing songs for her next album.

 Returning to A&M Records, Russell's fourth album, Get Here, was released in 1988.
-It became her greatest commercial success, spawning her biggest hit "Piano in the Dark" (a US Top 10 hit which featured Joe Esposito) and garnered three Grammy Award nominations.
+It became her greatest commercial success, spawning her biggest hit "Piano in the Dark", a US Top 10 and UK Top 30 hit which featured Joe Esposito.
+The song garnered three Grammy Award nominations.
+The album became Russell's first charting album in the UK where it peaked at number 77.
+The title track "Get Here", which was penned by Russell, was later covered by American singer Oleta Adams for her 1990 album Circle of One, and became a transatlantic hit for Adams in 1991.